ecmwf/anemoi-graphs/docs/graphs/edges/knn.rst

  K-Nearest Neighbors
 #####################

-The knn method is a method to establish connections between two sets of nodes.
-Given two set of nodes, (`source`, `target`), the knn method connects all destination nodes, to its ``num_nearest_neighbours`` closest source nodes.
+The knn method is a method for establishing connections between two sets of nodes.
+Given two sets of nodes, (`source`, `target`), the knn method connects all destination nodes, to their ``num_nearest_neighbours`` nearest source nodes.

 To use this method to build your connections, you can use the following YAML configuration: